polcak/jsrestrictor/docs/blogarticles/crawling_results.md

 ## Conclusion

-We were able to identify JavaScript endpoints, which are often used to create a browser fingerprint, and assign them weights according to their degree of use for the fingerprint.
+The crawl identified JavaScript endpoints, often used to create a browser fingerprint.
+The observed data allow assigning weights for each endpoint.
-The crawl results will be used directly to create the FingerPrint Detector configuration file.
+[FingerPrint Detector](./fpdetection.md) configuration file uses the crawl results.